Ji-Peng/PQRV/cpi/README.md

 # CPI

 The `.S` and `.c` files are the necessary source files, while the `.txt` files contain the results of the microbenchmarks.
 We mainly focus on the results in the following files:
-- `cpi_rv32im.txt, cpi_rv64im.txt`: Microbenchmark results for specific instructions in the RV32IM/RV64IM ISA
-- `cpi_rv32imb.txt, cpi_rv64imb.txt`: Microbenchmark results for the `rori` and `andn` instructions in the B extension
+- `cpi_rv32imb.txt, cpi_rv64imb.txt`: Microbenchmark results for specific instructions in the RV32IMB/RV64IMB ISA
 - `cpi_rvv.txt`: Microbenchmark results for specific instructions in the V extension
+- The other files contain some microbenchmarks of code snippets, aimed at helping us understand how to write more efficient code.
+For example, `cpi_ntt_rv32imv.txt` includes microbenchmarks for NTT code snippets, while `cpi_rv_vgroup.txt` explores the grouping characteristics of the V extension.

 ## Basic Methodology